 Paralegals conduct the bulk of a law practice’s research.
 They hunt down relevant laws, statutes, regulations, arguments, analyses, and precedents that form the basis of legal arguments and legal actions for their practice.

-“Paralegals assist attorneys by completing legal research and validating sources of law,” says Gulley.
+“Paralegals assist attorneys by completing legal research and validating sources of law,” Gulley says.
 “This is usually completed using the firm's subscription to Westlaw or LexisNexis.”

 After finding relevant documents, paralegals must be able to examine them critically and determine how they can be used in a larger legal argument or counterargument.
-In this way, critical thinking and legal knowledge combine in successful paralegals.
+Successful paralegals can blend critical thinking with legal expertise to excel in their roles.

 2. File Briefs and Appeals With the Courts

-A lot of legal work is done outside of the courtroom, and paperwork is a large part of the process.
-Briefs and appeal paperwork is extensive and must be filed promptly and correctly with the court.
+Much of the legal work is done outside the courtroom, and paperwork is a large part of the process.
+Briefs and appeal paperwork are extensive and must be filed promptly and correctly with the court.

 Lawyers don’t usually handle all this work due to their other duties.
 A paralegal spends much of their time filing proper documents with the courts.
-An eye for detail is required to make sure the filings are correct and will be accepted by the courts.
+An eye for detail is required to ensure the filings are correct and will be accepted by the courts.

-This is especially true when filing appeals, as those courts are looking at minute details of cases to make sure they hold up.
+This is especially true when filing appeals, as those courts look at minute details of cases to make sure they hold up.
 Documents that paralegals file with appellate courts must be letter-perfect.

 3. Draft Legal Documents

 Paralegals draft, revise, finalize, and keep organized almost every type of document seen by law firms.
-There are many types of documents in legal cases, and paralegals must keep up with the workload so the law firm can be successful.
+There are many types of documents in legal cases, and paralegals must keep up with the workload so the law firm can succeed.

 Among other documents, paralegals draft: